Yoda Vs Darth Vader: Who Would Be Victorious?

 Examining the Advantages and Flaws of Each Fighter

-In comparing Yoda and Vader, both possess extraordinary strengths that could turn the tide of a battle.
+In comparing Yoda and Vader, both possess extraordinary strengths, that could turn the tide of a battle.

 Yoda’s agility, mastery of lightsaber combat, and deep spiritual connection to the Force give him tremendous versatility.